 - Large infestations can be treated with Roundup.
-Landowners are allowed to use Roundup to control poisonous plants on their own property.
+You are allowed to use Roundup to control poisonous plants on your own property.
 An initial application is best made between April and early June.
 To minimize impact, spray only when there is no wind and avoid spraying around water!
 Follow all herbicide directions.

 - monitor the same location for a few years afterwards.
 Seeds can stay viable in the soil for between 7 - 15 years.

 - Ontario's Invading Species

 - Ministry of Natural Resources and Forestry - Hogweed Fact Sheet

 - Early Detection and Distribution Mapping System